 General diet recommendations work for my friend but not for me.
 I am looking for a smart and effective individualized approach, because every person is unique and reacts individually to a specific food.

-Foods match my immune system and my diet consist of customized nutrition choices.
+My foods matches my immune system and my diet consists of customized nutrition choices.
 In this way I support my gut health, unburden the immune system, boost metabolism and avoid foods that could trigger harmful immune reactions.

 Who should test?

 Areas of application